JetBrains/resharper-devguide/topics/Architecture/Architecture_Overview.md

 [//]: # (title: Architectural Overview)

-In any given ReSharper plugin, you are likely to be interacting with many different subsystems of the ReSharper product.
+In any given ReSharper plugin, you are likely to be interacting with many subsystems of the ReSharper product.
 In this part of the guide, we are going to take a look at a bird's eye view of ReSharper.

 At the top level, we can isolate the following aspects of ReSharper: